d12frosted/elpa-mirror/gnu/tempel-readme.txt

 Table of Contents
 ─────────────────

-1. Introduction
+1. Template expansion
-2. Quick start
+2. Configuration
 3. Template file format
 4. Template syntax
 5. Adding template sources
+6. Hooking into the Abbrev mechanism
-6. Binding important templates to a key
+7. Binding important templates to a key
-7. Alternatives
+8. Alternatives
-8. Contributions
+9. Contributions

-1 Introduction
-══════════════

 Tempel is a tiny template package for Emacs, which uses the syntax of the Emacs Tempo library.
 Tempo is an ancient temple of the church of Emacs.
 It is 27 years old, but still in good shape since it successfully resisted change over the decades.
 However it may look a bit dusty here and there.
-Therefore we present to you, Tempel, a modernized implementation of Tempo, in the form of three commands:
+Therefore we present Tempel, a modernized implementation of Tempo.

+Table of Contents
+─────────────────

+1. Template expansion
+2. Configuration
+3. Template file format
+4. Template syntax
+5. Adding template sources
+6. Hooking into the Abbrev mechanism
+7. Binding important templates to a key
+8. Alternatives
+9. Contributions

+1 Template expansion
+════════════════════

+  Tempel comes with three commands for template expansion:

   ⁃ `tempel-complete' completes a template name at point in the buffer
     and subsequently expands the template.
 If called non-interactively